 [Organisation name] refer to and seek guidance from the Threshold Framework held by Stoke-on-Trent Safeguarding Children Partnership.

-The Threshold Framework 'Accessing the right help at the right time' is the overarching document for the whole of the children's workforce.
+Thresholds for Intervention is the overarching document for the whole of the children's workforce.
 This multi-agency threshold framework is a guidance tool that all agencies, professionals and volunteers can use to consider how best to meet the needs of individual children and young people.
 The Threshold Framework is available on the Stoke-on-Trent Safeguarding Children Partnership website https://safeguardingchildren.stoke.gov.uk